MrFelixU/toys/html5/frisk/CREATEMAPS.md

 - an `id` attribute with a sensible identifier for that country, e.g. `southafrica` and a `class="country"`

-- an attribute `frisk:neighbours` whose value is a comma-separated list of ids of neighbouring (reachable) countries, e.g. `frisk:neighbours="norway,sweden,russia"`
+- an attribute `data-neighbours` whose value is a comma-separated list of ids of neighbouring (reachable) countries, e.g. `frisk:neighbours="norway,sweden,russia"`

 - a text element somewhere sensible with the same id plus a suffix of `-name`,  e.g. `id="southafrica-name"` and also an attribute of `class="countrynamelabel"`